 Similarly, a bad credit rating will make you high risk in a lender’s eyes.
 Always run a credit score check to get an idea of where you stand.

-Improve your score by paying all bills on time and keeping your credit card balance low.
+You can get a mortgage with bad credit, but it does make things harder.
+Improve your score by paying all bills on time, paying off any debt and keeping your credit card balance low.

 When saving for a house deposit, cut back on the luxuries and be strict with your spending.
 Take care of the pennies and the pounds will take care of themselves, as they say!